 The Bank publishes a Sustainability Report and Public Accountability Statement, outlining how the Bank is addressing environmental, social, and governance issues.
-This report and other related information is available on the Bank's website, www.bmo.com.
+This report is part of a broader suite of sustainability reporting including the BMO Climate Report, and other related information that is available on the Bank's website, www.bmo.com.
 The information on the Bank's website does not form a part of this Annual Information Form.
-Additional information about the Bank's environmental and social risks is under the heading "Risks that May Affect Future Results - Top and Emerging Risks That May Affect Future Results - Climate Change and Other Environmental and Social Risks" and "Environmental and Social Risks" in the Enterprise-Wide Risk Management section on pages 75-76 and pages 111-113 of the 2021 MD&A, which pages the Bank incorporates herein by reference.
+Additional information about the Bank's environmental and social risks is under the heading "Risks that May Affect Future Results - Top and Emerging Risks That May Affect Future Results - Climate Change" and "Environmental and Social Risk" in the Enterprise-Wide Risk Management section on page 79 and pages 116 to 118 of the 2023 MD&A, which pages the Bank incorporates herein by reference.